College: Arts and Sciences

 Religion Major: (30 hours)

-A student interested in studying both Religion and Classics may elect the Religion-Classics joint major.
-A minimum of 18 hours is required in each department.
+A student interested in studying both Religion and Classics may pursue the Religion and Classics joint major.
+Minimums of 27 hours in Religion and 18 hours in Classics are required.
 A minor is not required.
-See Dr. David Levenson (314 Dodd Hall; 644-0212) for specific requirements.
+For specific requirements, see the academic program guide and academic map for this major at www.academic-guide.fsu.edu.
+For more information, contact Prof. David Levenson (314 Dodd Hall; firstname.lastname@example.org; 850-212-5099).

-Minor Coursework: Required for Religion but not Religion-Classics.
+Minor Coursework: Required for Religion but not Religion and Classics.

 12 hours from one minor department, 15 hours for an interdisciplinary minor, or requirements as stated by the minor area.